 If you need insurance regardless of the software vendor, ask for a copy of the software source code to be put in escrow.
 That way you have the source code should something happen to the vendor.
 You then own the software.
 You can then continue to use the software without disruption, and if desired, enhance it.

 Give us a call today to schedule a demo of our tools designed with you in mind.
-BOEMax is our basis of estimate and proposal management tool, EVMax is designed for projects with EVMS contractual requirements, and MaxTeam is the perfect tool for project cost and resource management.
+BOEMax is our basis of estimate and proposal management tool and MaxTeam is the perfect tool for project cost and resource management.